Salma22C/AdvAICaptsoneProject/README.md

 ### Observation

 The dataset was balanced but too small for effective BERT fine-tuning.
-The classifier frequently predicted the **General Inquiry** class.
+The classifier frequently predicted the **General Inquiry** category.

 ---